Labour Law Attorneys

-Throughout our history, Barnard Incorporated has assisted corporates and employers organisations in a variety of industries with resolving labour disputes.
-We are experienced in the areas of disciplinary proceedings, termination and appointment, involving executives and employees alike.
+Throughout our history, Barnard Incorporated has assisted corporates and employers organisations in a variety of industries with resolving Labour Disputes.
+Our Labour Law Attorneys are experienced in the areas of disciplinary proceedings, termination and appointment, involving executives and employees alike.
 In a complex area of the law, we also provide advice and assistance during retrenchment proceedings and on the transfer of contracts of employment during corporate restructures.

 Due to the importance of policies and procedures being diligently set out in a company we assist our clients to clearly indicate identified transgressions and the concomitant consequences.
-We ensure that our clients advise their employees of these policies and procedures to ensure that their employees bear sound knowledge thereof.
+Our Labour Law Attorneys ensure that our clients advise their employees of these policies and procedures to ensure that their employees bear sound knowledge thereof.

 Subsequent to dismissing an employee, employers are often faced with the matter being referred to the CCMA (unless there is a bargaining council involved in which case it should be heard by the bargaining council) for unfair dismissal – either for